Budding entrepreneurs with growing businesses are often torn between two sales strategies– inbound and outbound sales.

 This is the first step, where salespeople identify the right prospects to target.
 Without this action, the entire marketing and sales effort would be futile as you would not know who you are trying to attract and engage.
 Once the right prospects or the target market get identified, the awareness stage starts.

 The next step is to connect with the prospects and create awareness about your brand or business.
-In inbound sales, this does not mean sending them unsolicited emails or making cold calls.
-It rather means creating content that they would want to engage with and allowing them to make contact first.
+Inbound sales do not mean sending unsolicited emails or making cold calls.
+It means creating content they would want to engage with and allowing them to make contact first.

 This could be done by publishing informative blog posts around the target audience’s pain points, addressing their concerns, and answering their questions.

-To serve this purpose you can also promote a product or service that solves the customer’s problem.
+You can also promote a product or service that solves the customer’s problem to serve this purpose.
 The idea is to encourage the prospect to engage with your business and draw them into the sales funnel without explicitly pushing the product/service.

 This also marks the beginning of the consideration stage when the prospect becomes aware of your brand and starts considering whether or not to take the next step.
 If the lead decides to connect with you, it becomes a qualified lead.

-Once the lead has initiated communication, the sales team has to explore the specific problems and pain points of the prospective buyer.
+Once the lead has initiated communication, the sales team has to explore the prospective buyer’s specific problems and pain points.
 They need to find ways of promoting your product/ service as an effective solution to the buyer’s problems.
 During this time, the potential customer is still considering their options and moving closer to a purchase decision.

 This is the final stage in the decision-making process, where the salespeople need to advise the buyer on why your solution is the most effective in addressing their needs.
-If you are successful in convincing the prospective buyer, the qualified lead converts into a customer.
+The qualified lead converts into a customer if you successfully convince the prospective buyer.

 Inbound Sales Channels